asyed9394/RideSharing_Data_Analysis/README.md

 ## Project Overview
 PyBer is a company which owns a Python based app for ride sharing.
 The objective of the analysis is to analyse ride sharing app data from 2019 to acheive two business goals.
-- Improve access to ride sharing serives
+- Improve access to ride sharing serivces
 - Determine affordability for under-served neighboorhoods

 The analysis includes :